How many cells are formed at the end of meiosis? | Channels for Pearson+

 Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in the production of gametes or spores.

-Recognize that meiosis consists of two consecutive divisions: meiosis I and meiosis II.
+Meiosis consists of two consecutive divisions: meiosis I and meiosis II.
+Each division has its own phases: prophase, metaphase, anaphase, and telophase.

-In meiosis I, homologous chromosomes are separated into two different cells, reducing the chromosome number by half.
+During meiosis I, homologous chromosomes are separated into two different cells.
+This is the reductional division, where the chromosome number is halved.

-In meiosis II, the sister chromatids of each chromosome are separated, similar to mitosis, resulting in four genetically distinct haploid cells.
+In meiosis II, the sister chromatids are separated, similar to mitosis, resulting in four genetically distinct haploid cells.

-Therefore, at the end of meiosis, a single diploid cell has divided to form four haploid cells.
+Therefore, at the end of meiosis, four cells are formed, each with half the number of chromosomes as the original cell.

 Watch next